Miss World 2007

-Miss World 2007, the 57th edition of the Miss World pageant, was held on 1 December 2007 at the Crown of Beauty Theatre in Sanya, China.
-It was hosted by Fernando Allende and Angela Chow.
-Zhang Zilin of China won the crown and succeeded Taťána Kuchařová of the Czech Republic.
+Miss World 2007 was the 57th edition of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, China, on December 1, 2007.

+Taťána Kuchařová of the Czech Republic crowned Zhang Zilin of China as her successor at the end of the event.

+Background

 The 106 contestants recorded the official torch relay anthem Light the Passion, Share the Dream for the 2008 Olympic Games as a major co-operation between the Beijing Olympic Committee and Miss World Limited.
 The song had its first broadcast to a global audience at the 57th Miss World final on 1 December.

 In addition, to coincide with World AIDS Day, the pageant presented a special tribute to the fight against AIDS, with a televised speech from former South African President Nelson Mandela and the presence of his daughter and grandson, along with traditional dancers from South Africa who joined the contestants in a special song.

+Returns, and, withdrawals

+This edition saw the return of Albania, Belize, Grenada, Lithuania, Nepal, New Zealand, Paraguay, Sierra Leone, Suriname, Swaziland and Uganda; Suriname, which last competed in 1981, Sierra Leone in 1988, Grenada in 1996, Belize in 2003, Lithuania and Paraguay last competed in 2004 and Albania, Nepal, New Zealand, Swaziland and Uganda in 2005.

+Barbados, Cambodia, the Democratic Republic of the Congo, French Polynesia, Liberia, Portugal, Saint Lucia, Uruguay and Zambia, withdrew from the competition.